 Citizens Kitchen Bar

 This 24/7 eatery offers a nice choice of kid-friendly breakfast items.
-For example, your kids can have Bacon, Egg, and Cheese on a Kaiser Roll ($14.50), Belgian Waffles ($15), or Red Velvet Pancakes ($17).
-The lunch and dinner menu includes various sandwiches or a hamburger or cheeseburger ($16-$19) with a choice of shoestring fries, potato salad, pasta salad, or coleslaw.
+For example, your kids can have Bacon, Egg, and Cheese on a Kaiser Roll, Belgian Waffles, or Red Velvet Pancakes.
+The lunch and dinner menu includes various sandwiches or a hamburger or cheeseburger with a choice of shoestring fries, potato salad, pasta salad, or coleslaw.

 While the Bayside Buffet is not cheap either, unlike the above-mentioned restaurants, children do receive a special price.
 The buffet is open for breakfast, lunch and dinner daily and for brunch Friday through Sunday.
 The hours and prices for adults and for children ages 5-12 are shown below.
 Children under age 5 eat free!

+This popular restaurant located at the Mandalay Bay Hotel in Las Vegas serves breakfast, lunch and dinner.
+In fact, the breakfast is not only kid-friendly, but also wallet-friendly.
 In addition to the sizeable regular menu, there is a special Kids Menu for children ages 12 and under.
-Instead of paying $25 or more for each child's breakfast and probably winding up with a lot of uneaten food, their breakfast can be just as good or better for a fraction of the cost.
-The choices here include bargain-priced Kids Pancakes for $4.99, Kids French Toast, Cheese Omelet, or "Mini Waffles of Love" for $5.99, or a combo of pancakes, scrambled eggs, and bacon, or sausage for $6.99.
+The choices include bargain-priced Kids Pancakes, Kids French Toast, Cheese Omelet, "Mini Waffles of Love", or a combo of pancakes, scrambled eggs, and bacon, or sausage.

-In addition, if you are in town on a Sunday, be sure to take your kids to the world-famous House of Blues Gospel Brunch.
-The cost is a hefty $40 per person, but it includes both an all you can eat Southern style buffet and the gospel entertainment.
-Show times are 10 a.m. and 1 p.m.
-The food is not just breakfast fare, but other hearty traditional Southern cuisine favorites like fried chicken, biscuits and country gravy, macaroni and cheese, and jambalaya.
+If you're in Vegas on a Sunday be sure to take your kids to the world-famous House of Blues Gospel Brunch which includes an all you can eat Southern style buffet and the gospel entertainment.
+The food includes breakfast fare, and hearty traditional Southern cuisine favorites like fried chicken, biscuits and country gravy, macaroni and cheese, and jambalaya.
 Desserts include bread pudding, brownies, and cookies.

 Slice of Vegas

 This pizza place at the Shoppes at Mandalay Place is open daily from 11 a.m. to 11 p.m.
-The pizza, which is N.Y. style with a thin crust, costs $14.95 for the 12-inch size or $22.95 for the 18-inch size.
-Toppings are extra.
+Pizza are New York style with a thin crust.
+An extensive selection of craft beers and wine are available.

 The Burger Bar, also located at the Shoppes at Mandalay Place, is open Sunday through Thursday from 11 a.m. to 11 p.m. and Friday and Saturday from 11 a.m. to 1 a.m.
-The simplest and probably most child-friendly of the tasty but pricey burgers is the American Classic (Angus beef with American cheese, bacon, tomato, and onion) on a sesame bun, for $15.40.
+The simplest and probably most child-friendly of the tasty but pricey burgers is the American Classic (Angus beef with American cheese, bacon, tomato, and onion) on a sesame bun.
 Or you can customize your burger however you like it, choosing any type of meat, bun, toppings, and sides you want.
-Chefs milkshakes in vanilla, chocolate, or strawberry, or in specialty flavors like Nutella and Pink Monkey, cost $8.75.
+Chefs milkshakes in vanilla, chocolate, or strawberry, or in specialty flavors like Nutella and Pink Monkey.

 Sea Breeze Ice Cream and Juices